PRISP: Privacy-Safe Few-Shot Personalization via Lightweight Adaptation: Experimental Details

 \paragraph{Detailed Results of the Main Experiments.} We report the full results for all variations of NP, RAG, PAG, and RAG+PAG across the baselines in few shot scenario : Table \ref{tab:qwen_fewshot_full_table}, full-data scenario : Table \ref{tab:qwen_fullshot_full_table}.
 The main results in Table \ref{tab:main-result-qwen-only}, Table \ref{tab:lamp_full_singlecol_avg} correspond to the best-performing configuration among these variations.

 \paragraph{Hypernetwork Inference Overhead.} Text-to-LoRA performs task adaptation purely through inference by using a hypernetwork that generates LoRA parameters from a natural-language task description.
-The hypernetwork used in Text-to-LoRA is the same model employed in the personalization stage of our method; consequently, the GPU memory required for generating LoRA parameters is limited to the inference overhead of this network and remains within the peak GPU usage of the personalization stage.
-In addition, as reported in the computational analysis of Text-to-LoRA, the forward pass introduces only a small and fixed inference-time overhead and, in practice, enables instant task-aware anchor LoRA generation in our experiments.
+The hypernetwork used in Text-to-LoRA is the same model employed in the personalization stage of PRISP; consequently, the GPU memory required for generating LoRA parameters is limited to the inference overhead of this network and remains within the peak GPU usage of the personalization stage.
+In practice, anchor generation requires only a single forward pass of the hypernetwork, taking approximately 0.64 seconds with Qwen3-0.6B and 0.69 seconds with Llama-3.1-8B-Instruct, adding negligible latency to the overall personalization pipeline.
 Since the hypernetwork is pre-trained offline and remains fixed during deployment, Text-to-LoRA incurs virtually no additional cost for new tasks.
+Importantly, this step replaces task-data-dependent fine-tuning rather than introducing an additional training stage, making it a net reduction in the overall adaptation cost.

 \paragraph{Hypernetwork Pre-training Details.}

 Following Text-to-LoRA~\citep{charakorn2025texttolora}, we pre-train the hypernetwork using the same training data and procedure as in Text-to-LoRA.
 The hypernetwork follows the same architecture as the target backbone model.
 For experiments with Qwen-0.6B, we train a Qwen-0.6B-based hypernetwork on the Text-to-LoRA training set, which was conducted on four NVIDIA A100 (80GB) GPUs and took approximately two days.
 For experiments with Llama-3.1-8B-Instruct, we directly use the pre-trained hypernetwork provided by Text-to-LoRA\footnote{\url{https://github.com/SakanaAI/text-to-lora}} without additional training.